-The shower is the ideal location to check for breast lumps, but this stage of the exam can be done just about anywhere.
+The shower is the ideal location to check for breast lumps, but a person can perform this stage of the exam just about anywhere.

 Using the pad of the fingers, move in a circular motion from the inside, near the nipple, outward.
 People should feel for changes like lumps, thickenings, or pain.

 Cover the entire breast area from the cleavage line to the surrounding chest, collarbone, and armpit area.
-This should be done both from side to side and up and down.
+Do this both from side to side and up and down.

-Light pressure should be applied closer to the surface of the breast and nipple.
-Medium and firm pressure are needed to properly check deeper tissue and tissue closer to the rib cage and back muscles.
+Apply light pressure closer to the surface of the breast and nipple.
+Medium and firm pressure is needed to properly check deeper tissue and tissue closer to the rib cage and back muscles.
 The nipple should also be squeezed, checking for discharge, lumps, and pain.

-The same routine should also be carried out while lying down, allowing the breast tissue to rest evenly against the chest wall.
+Carry out the same routine while lying down, allowing the breast tissue to rest evenly against the chest wall.

 How to look for abnormalities